 }

 Because the enumerated type abc has been renumbered and because some numbers have been skipped, the array will go out of bounds and there is potential for unintentional gaps in the use of x.

+[Issues regarding switch statements have not been addressed.
+Either talk about them or point to CLL.]

 C.6.2 Guidance to language users